This fact sheet focuses on the lessons learned from consumers who purchase and use prepaid debit cards.More info

 - Policy makers and the banking sector can use public–private collaborations to reach the unbanked and to set safe terms for starter accounts.

-- Policy makers can require, and banks can implement, fair and transparent fees.
+- Policy makers can require, and banks should implement, fair and transparent fees.

-- Banks and banking regulators can end deposit delay and require depository institutions to post deposits and withdrawals in a fully-disclosed objective and neutral manner, such as chronological order, which does not maximize overdraft fees.
+- Banks and banking regulators can end deposit delay and require depository institutions to post deposits and withdrawals in a fully disclosed, objective and neutral manner, such as chronological order, that does not maximize overdraft fees.

 - Community organizations, local governments, efforts to bank the Unbanked, like the Bank On programs, and depository institutions can provide financial education to help new customers manage costs and build up assets.

-- Banks, policy makers and community organizations can capitalize on household aspirations to build family financial security by providing low-cost and easy-to¬understand opportunities for savings and asset-building.
+- Banks, policy makers and community organizations can capitalize on household aspirations to build family financial security.